 Southern Wisconsin Trout Unlimited Work Day

-press release: The Sarbacker Easement on the Sugar River, located just 1/3 mile north of Paoli on Range Trail Road at the bridge crossing.
+The Sarbacker Easement is located just 1/3 mile north of Paoli on Range Trail Road at the bridge crossing.
 Here is a map to this location.
-The map shows a fire number, but there is no fire number sign.
-We worked here on April 7.
+The map shows a fire number for this location, but disregard as there is no fire number.
 This is a new Dane County easement that you will want to check out.

-We will be installing brush bundles along the stream bank using the brush piles we created during our April 7 workday.
-We may need to cut some fresh honeysuckles cut to add to the brush bundles.

-The DNR will be installing oak posts on June 7, to which the brush bundles will be attached.
-They will also be giving instructions on how to build the bundles.
-If you are interested, we are meeting them at 10am on June 7.
-You are welcome to join us.

-If you can’t make the workday, you are welcome to join us at the picnic.
-Here is a map to the picnic location.

-Bring: Some of us will be working in the river and others will be constructing the bundles on dry land.
-So, in addition to work gloves, sturdy shoes, and eye protection, bring your waders.
-The best gloves to use in the water are Atlas rubber palm gloves.
+What: Extensive clearing of brush and box elders.
+We will be working on the south side of the river going downstream toward Paoli.
+The goal is to clear a path along the edge of the ag field and creating access paths to the river at different points along this path and then opening up the river making it more fishable.

+Bring: Bring work gloves, sturdy shoes, and eye and ear protection. – Also loppers and hand saws; otherwise the chapter has equipment you can use.
 Also bring reusable water bottles that can be re-filled from our 5-gal water jug.

 Parking: Park on Range Trail on the east side of the road.
 There is not much room to pull off to the side of the road, so it is important that everyone parks on the east side, keeping the road open for traffic.